 Harvey Mudd College opens its first LEED Gold Certified building, the R. Michael Shanahan Center for Teaching and Learning.
-The College has set a goal that all future construction projects will have a minimum goal of LEED Silver status.
+The College has set a goal that all future construction projects will have a minimum goal of LEED Silver (or equivalent) status.

 The Harvey Mudd faculty approves a new Emphasis in Environmental Analysis (EA) at the college in order to recognize and offer greater guidance to students who take six or more courses on environmental topics during their time at Harvey Mudd.